mennovanslooten/Scout/README.md

 DummyJS will silently do an `assertVisible` first for these actions.
 If the elements are visible but outside of the page's viewport, they will be scrolled into view before the actions are performed.

+## Running tests

+If you have installed DummyJS with npm and saved your DummyJS test file with a `.dummy` extension, you can run it from the command line:

+    $ dummyjs test.dummy

+This will run this single test file.
+If you want to run more than one test, you can add them as arguments:

+    $ dummyjs test.dummy anothertest.dummy yetanother.dummy

+You can combine test files in a directory and run all of them by passing the directory name as an argument.
+Note: this will run *all* `.dummy` files in the directory, even if they are in deeper directories.

+    $ dummyjs /path/to/my/tests